scala/docs.scala-lang/_tour/case-classes.md

 You can't reassign `message1.sender` because it is a `val` (i.e. immutable).
 It is possible to use `var`s in case classes but this is discouraged.

 ## Comparison
-Case classes are compared by structure and not by reference:
+Instances of case classes are compared by structure and not by reference:
 ```tut
 case class Message(sender: String, recipient: String, body: String)